Wouldn’t it be nice …

 - To set a shining example for your peers?

 If the answer to any of these questions is “YES!!”, then I encourage you to apply for the Nathaniel Alston Student Achievement Award.
-Each year the PSPA honors Physician Assistant student winners at their Annual Conference, which this October 2017 will be held at the Valley Forge Convention Center, Valley Forge, Pennsylvania.
+Each year the PSPA honors Physician Assistant student winners at their Annual Conference, which this October 2018 will be held at the Kalahari Resort and Convention Center, Pocono Manor, Pennsylvania.

 Oh… and did I mention that the three winners of the essay contest will be presented with a $2000 honorarium.